AveroLLC/types-first-ui/README.md

 Not to be confused with [Redux middleware](https://redux.js.org/advanced/middleware), this represents a particular type of "Epic"--one that never returns new actions.
 This is a good place to put "side effects" in your application (logging, tracing, setting context/storage, persistence, etc).

-For example, in the FCM Mobile app we have:

 ```typescript
 export declare type MiddlewareEpic<
   TAllActions extends Action,
   TEpicDependencies extends object
 > = Epic<TAllActions, never, TEpicDependencies>;
 ```

+For example, we could have:

 ```typescript
 import { empty } from 'rxjs';